Timeless charm, inexpensive, rare and eco-friendly. Vintage thrifting is delightfully tempting in more ways than one.

 Shift from consumer to producer mentality.
 Selling your own vintage pieces can be an alternative source of income as well.
 This gives life to a thriving circular/sharing economy, as opposed to the vertical (stack-high-sell-low) model of fast fashion.

 Do you love and/or hate vintage thrifting?
 Comment below.
-Share about your luscious vintage pieces.
+Share your luscious vintage finds.